-- A relation will be in 3NF if it is in 2NF and not contain any transitive partial dependency. - o 3NF is used to reduce the data duplication.
-It is also used to achieve the data integrity. - o If there is no transitive dependency for non-prime attributes, then the relation must be in third normal form.
+- A relation will be in 3NF if it is in 2NF and not contain any transitive partial dependency. - 3NF is used to reduce the data duplication.
+It is also used to achieve the data integrity. - If there is no transitive dependency for non-prime attributes, then the relation must be in third normal form.

-A relation is in third normal form if it holds at least one of the following conditions for every non-trivial function dependency $X \to Y$.
+A relation is in third normal form if it holds atleast one of the following conditions for every non-trivial function dependency $X \rightarrow Y$.